Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Follow these very easy steps below:

-- Caramelize the medium diced onions in olive oil over low heat for 30-35 minutes or until very browned.
+- Caramelize the medium diced onions in olive oil for 30-35 minutes or until very browned on low heat.

-- Add in minced garlic and cook for 2-3 minutes or until you smell it.
+- Add minced garlic and cook for 2-3 minutes or until you smell it.

 - Deglaze with red wine and cook until the amount of liquid is reduced by ½.